Indiana Hoosiers football: Early history (1887–1957)

 By 1891 Billy Herod was head coach.
 He had never played football but had seen it played in the East.
+1892 saw IU's first intercollegiate African-American athlete take the field.
+Preston Eagleson, a 16-year old freshman who played Right Half Back for the Hoosiers, was described as "phenomenal" by sports reporters.
 The Hoosiers continued to struggle to find wins, even forfeiting a game to in-state rival Purdue in the 1894 season.
 The first winning season came in 1895 under coach Dana Osgood, who led the team to a 4-3-1 record.
-This was followed by two winning seasons in 1896 and 1897 under coach Madison G. Gonterman, who was hired away from Harvard.
+There were two winning seasons in 1896 and 1897 under coach Madison G. Gonterman, who was hired away from Harvard.
 After coaching the Hoosiers to winning records in 1898 and 1899, coach James H. Horne and the football team joined the Western Conference (later the Big Ten Conference).
 Horne led Indiana to six .500-or-better records in his seven years.
 In 1905 coach James M. Sheldon took over and would have the longest tenure of a football coach at Indiana until Bo McMillin coached for 14 years (1934–1947).
 Sheldon proved to be one of the most successful coaches in Indiana football's early years, leading the Hoosiers to four winning seasons and as high as third in the Big Ten Conference rankings.
 In 1914 Indiana hired its first full-time coach, Clarence Childs, but continued to struggle to find success.
 In 1922 construction began on the original Memorial Stadium.
 It would seat 22,000 fans and $250,000 was raised to erect the new facility.
 The new stadium was built on the grounds of the golf course and replaced Jordan Field, which had been the home of Indiana football since 1887.